NickGrunert/master-thesis/modules/02_algorithm.typ

     Consequently, the segmentation on the right, which is visibly suboptimal, exhibits an analogous positive score despite the discernible noise edges that divide large surfaces into multiple smaller ones.

     @fig:scores:squareornot also demonstrates the operational dynamics of the negative score, whereby the score undergoes a reduction in proportion to the extent of clipping, as an increasing number of segments are systematically filtered out.
-    In addition, the absolute values of positive scores are not directly comparable between the two approaches.
-    This is due to the fact that the squared scores exhibit a greater range of values, given that the denominator in the calculation increases.
-    However, the impact of the negative score on the resulting score becomes evident, as it offers a more accurate reflection of the quality of the segmentation compared to the previous example before its implementation.
+    The impact of the negative score on the result score is evident, as it offers a more accurate reflection of the quality of the segmentation compared to the previous example before its implementation.
   ]
 }